ub-math/exam_guides/docs/proctor.md

 *  Make sure that the meeting is being recorded.
 If not, start the recording in the cloud.

-* Go to the Proctoring Room in the Math Dept Discord Server whose number corresponds to your meeting number.
-Use Suite B if Suite A is already in use for a different exam.
-Post a message in the corresponding text channel that you started the meeting.
+* In the Math Dept Discord Server go to the proctoring suite corresponding to your exam and join one of the voice channels so that your presence is visible.
+Post a message in the text channel of the proctoring suite that you started the meeting.

 <div class="alert alert-dismissible alert-info">
   <b>Note.</b>